Calculating duty correctly

 Why should I routinely test products?

-As the importer you are responsible for the correct tariff classification of your goods.
-If HMRC find that the tariff codes are incorrectly declared, and therefore the duty paid is incorrect, they will investigate that product and those similar to it.
-Unless you have evidence that that product, and similar products, have been correctly classified you can be charged three years of duty on all the products.
+The importers are responsible for the correct tariff classification of their goods but often rely on their supplier to provide this information.
+If Customs authorities find that the tariff codes are incorrectly declared it can have a number of effects.
+The duty paid is incorrect, they will investigate that product and those similar to it.
+Unless you have evidence that that product, and similar products, have been correctly classified, you can be charged three years of duty on all the products.
+Licences will be invalid, therefore, even if there is no duty payable this can cause goods to be majorly delayed in transit.

 Get in touch if to find out how our expertise on duty can help your business.